miracuse/miracuse.github.io/index.md

 Players should create a character on the [Game Sheets](docs/game_sheets.html) page, looking over some of the basic rules.

-The GM should review all of the content on this site and prepare a short adventure.
-Resources on the [GM Pages](docs/gm_pages/index.md) will help.
+The GM should review all of the content on this site and [prepare a short adventure](docs/gm_pages/first_session.md).

 ### For Experienced Players